knsushma/CS839-DS-Project/stage2/README.md

-We chose to extract movies information from two well known movie rating websites #### [IMDB](https://www.imdb.com/) and #### [RottenTomatoes](https://www.rottentomatoes.com/)
+We chose to extract movies information from two well known movie rating websites [IMDB](https://www.imdb.com/) and [RottenTomatoes](https://www.rottentomatoes.com/)
 To have more most likely matching tuples we added couple of filters in both the websites before we could extract data.
 Filters like:

-1. Selected movies under DVD streaming section and sorted the movies list by Tomatometer (from RottenTomatoes website).
+1. Selected movies under DVD streaming section and sorted the movies list by Tomatometer (RottenTomatoes).
-2. Sorted the movies list from 1972-2016 (from IMDB website).
+2. Sorted the movies list from 1972-2016 (IMDB).

 The link for the filtered result can be found below